dangjinghao/dcc/readme.md

 the parser processing flow is top to down, so when processing the body of function `F`, V refers to `extern int V`, but in fact after the full code is parsed, `V` symbol means `int V`.
 We have to re-locate the symbol that a ast node **refers** by symtab in codegen stage.That's why we need symtab which save the extern or normal declarations.

+Now we just ignore the full functional codegen implementation of global variable initializer.
+Take more care of runtime codegen (e.g. code in function) until we complete it.

 ## TODO LIST

 - [x] use slist instead of dynarray for performance